GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Stronger: The General Accounting Office recommended that we review the program.

-Weak: Ms. Doe made a suggestion that we require her employer to provide for catch--up contributions in its 401(k) plan.
+Weak: Ms. Doe made a suggestion that we require her employer to provide for catch-up contributions in its 401(k) plan.

-Stronger: Ms. Doe suggested that we require her employer to provide for catch--up contributions in its 401(k) plan.
+Stronger: Ms. Doe suggested that we require her employer to provide for catch-up contributions in its 401(k) plan.

 Avoiding false subjects.
 False subjects are words like it is, it was, there is, there are, and there was.
 They usually occur at the beginning of a sentence and often displace the real subject